Marck527/SortingAlgorithms/README.txt

-Sorting Algorithms 17/12/2017
+# Sorting Algorithms
-Author: Marck Munoz

-To Do:

-* Implement the below algorithms:
+A collection of some of the most commonly used sorting algorithms.

+The purpose of this was to give me solid understanding of each sorting algorithm.

+For each algorithm, I have written a few paragraphs which briefly explains how it works and also it's time complexity.
+Most lines of code is also commented to explain the inner workings of the algorithm.

+## Algorithms Covered

-    1) Bubble Sort ✓
+1. Bubble Sort
-    2) Selection Sort ✓
+2. Selection Sort
-    3) Insertion Sort ✓
+3. Insertion Sort
-    4) Merge Sort ✓
+4. Merge Sort
-    5) Quick Sort ✓
+5. Quick Sort
-    6) Shell Sort ✓ - This one took a while for me to understand
+6. Shell Sort
-    7) Counting Sort
+7. Counting Sort (WIP)
-    8) Radix Sort
+8. Radix Sort (WIP)
-    9) Stack Sort
+9. Stack Sort (WIP)
-    10) Sleep Sort (the G.O.A.T of sorting algorithms)

-* Write a proper intro and readme
-* Explain briefly how each algorithm works and create a standard layout
-* Fix up comment to be as clear as possible
-* Fix up output
+10. Sleep Sort (Just for fun - WIP)